jeffhandley/strickland/docs/2-Extensibility/README.md

 # Extensibility

 Strickland is *not* a bloated collection of validators.
 Instead, Strickland is an *extensible framework* on which you can build your application's validation.
-To achieve the goal of extensibility, Strickland keeps its core concepts at a minimum and provides you with the power to extend the concepts as needed in your application.
+To achieve this goal, Strickland keeps its core concepts at a minimum and provides you with the power to extend the concepts as needed in your application.

 ## Areas of Extensibility